shriyakaram/shriyakaram.github.io/_pages/policy.md

 author_profile: true
 ---

-I am committed to informing broader policy audiences about my research and engaging with transportation planning broadly through the following prior and ongoing work:
+I am committed to informing broader policy audiences about my research and engaging with transportation planning broadly through the following prior and ongoing engagements:

 ## Experience